slatedocs/slate/source/index.md

 This section documents the result codes related to payment transaction fraud policy processing.
 In the table below codes such as 104X represent the codes 1041-1045 where the first three digits indicate the fraud rule and the last digit represents the reputation of the User that triggered that rule as follows:

 1. Trusted
 2. Recognized
 3. Unknown
 4. Suspicious
 5. Bad

 Thus, the code 1042 indicates that the rule “TRANSACTION REJECTED BY BANK” triggered for a Recognized User.

-NOTE: Rules are updated regularly.
+**Note**: Rules are updated regularly.
 The following table may not represent the most current set.
 Please refer to the UI Rule Editor view (in the web user interface) for up-to-date rules.
 The code for each rule is accessible through the UI.

 CODE | MEANING
 -----|--------